pjdufour/tecolote/README.md

 ### Description

 This library provides a few general purpose utilties that can be used in a variety of projects.
-However, the libraries are targeted for java games/engines.
+However, the libraries are targeted for use in java games/engines.

 ### Features